stanford-ppl/spatial-doc/docs/source/tutorial/helloworld.rst

 code does not do any "meaningful" work, it demonstrates the basic primitives that almost all applications have and is intended to be the "Hello, world!" program for hardware.
 You will start by generating input and output registers to get the accelerator and host to interact with each other, and then add tile transfers between the off-chip DRAM and on-chip SRAM.
+You will then learn what functions are provided to test functionality and utilize the host.
 Finally, you will learn the basic compilation flows for testing the functionality of the algorithm, cycle-accurate simulation of the generated RTL, and bitstream generation to deploy to a supported FPGA or architecture.